-Ben Madsen was named assistant coach of the Auburn soccer team on Wednesday, Feb.
+Ben Madsen was named assistant coach on Feb.
 29, 2012.
-Madsen joined Auburn from Iowa State where he was an assistant coach for four years and served as the Cyclones' head assistant since 2009.
+Madsen joined Auburn from Iowa State where he was an assistant coach for four years and served as the Cyclones’ head assistant since 2009.

-Working with defenders and goalkeepers, Madsen helped the Tigers post the most saves in the Southeastern Conference in 2012 with 135 and registered the third-best saves percentage at 82.4.
+Working with defenders and goalkeepers, Madsen helped the Tigers post the most saves in the Southeastern Conference in 2013 with 135 and register the third-best saves percentage at 82.4.

 Prior to ISU Madsen was an assistant at the University of South Alabama from 2004-08.
 During his stay in Mobile the team made four Sunbelt Conference tournament appearances and finished as the conference runner-up in 2005.
 He also coached the 2004 First Team All-Sunbelt goalkeeper.